homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <h3>Sensor device</h3>
 To perform firmware update there are 3 possibilities - 2 are with web server in use, where you store the binary file (sender.ino.esp32.bin)
 <ul>
-  <li>double reset click - built in functions recognise double reset and if so done, performs firmware upgrade - of course you need to visit the sensor to double click it ;-)
+  <li>double reset click - built in functions recognise double reset and if so done, performs firmware update - of course you need to visit the sensor to double click it ;-)
-  <li>routine check for new firmware availability on the server: every 24h (configurable) sensor device connects to server and if new file found, performs upgrade
+  <li>routine check for new firmware availability on the server: every 24h (configurable) sensor device connects to server and if new file found, performs update
   <li>3rd: wire TX/RX to the FTDI programmer
 </ul>
 Sensor device during firmware update:<br>